Durgaraja

 Durga-raja (r. c.
-1108-1116?) was a member of the Kakatiya dynasty of southern India.
+1108–1116?) was a member of the Kakatiya dynasty of southern India.
 He is attested by only one record - the 1098 CE Kazipet dargah inscription, which was issued during the reign of his father Beta II.
 According to one theory, he probably ruled for a short period and rebelled against his Kalyani Chalukya overlord, before being subjugated by his brother Prola II who remained loyal to the Chalukyas.

 As a prince

 Durga-raja was a son of Beta II, whose last extant inscription is dated 1108 CE.
 Durga-raja is attested by the earlier 1098 CE Kazipet inscription, which suggests that Beta commissioned the construction of locality called Shiva-pura in Anumakonda, and of a shrine called Beteshvara ("Lord of Beta").
 Durga-raja granted Shiva-pura to the Shaivite ascetic Rameshvara Pandita on 24 November 1090, on the occasion of a solar eclipse.
 Rameshvara belonged to the Kalamukha sect, and was the acharya of Mallikarjuna-Shila matha of Shriparvata.
 Another part of the Kazipet inscription states that a minister of Durga-raja established a Kirti-stambha in 1098 CE.

 Since the reign of Beta II is known to have lasted until 1108 CE, the Kazipet inscription was presumably issued during his father's reign, and Durga-raja was actively involved in administration during this period.
 The inscription calls him "Durga-bhupala" and mentions his hereditary title Tribhuvana-malla.
 It is composed in Sanskrit and Kannada languages.

-Beta II was probably anointed as the crown prince around 1098 CE, receiving the titles Tribhuvana-malla and Chalamarti-ganda.
+Durgaraja was probably anointed as the crown prince around 1098 CE, receiving the titles Tribhuvana-malla and Chalamarti-ganda.